HBO's Watchmen better give me realism -- and maybe a giant squid

 I love the original Watchmen graphic novel so much, it's the one comic I always lend to friends -- and never get back.
 I think I've had to replace my copy of Watchmen 15 times.
 But I don't mind having to keep buying it, if it means I'm helping spread the Watchmen word.

-So now, I couldn't be more excited for a new chapter of the Watchmen story in the shape of a TV adaptation on HBO, debuting this Sunday, Oct.
-20. Damon Lindelof, the man behind Lost, is in charge, and it could end up being the love letter to the comic fans like me have been waiting for.
+So now, I couldn't be more excited for a new chapter of the Watchmen story in the shape of a TV adaptation on HBO, debuting Sunday.
+Damon Lindelof, the man behind Lost, is in charge, and it could end up being the love letter to the comic fans like me have been waiting for.

 Created by writer Alan Moore, artist Dave Gibbons and colorist John Higgins in 1986, the Watchmen comic had a huge impact as part of a wave of grown-up comics that changed the idea of what comics could be, and paved the way for today's comics-obsessed era.
 The beautiful graphics, gritty storyline and engaging characters all add up to the ultimate dark and reflective antihero comic readers weren't used to seeing.